Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 This lens allows a closer look at small objects.
 It is also useful as a substitute or flint and steel when starting fires.
 Lighting a fire with a magnifying glass requires light as bright as sunlight to focus, tinder to ignite, and about 5 minutes for the fire to ignite.
 A magnifying glass grants advantage on any ability check made to appraise or inSPect an item that is small or highly detailed.

 #### Manacles
 These metal restraints can bind a Small or Medium creature.
 Escaping the manacles requires a successful DC 20 Dexterity check.
 Breaking them requires a successful DC 20 Strength check.
 Each set of manacles comes with one key.
 Without the key, a creature proficient with thieves’ tools can pick the manacles’ lock with a successful DC 15 Dexterity check.
-Manacles have 15 hit points.
+Manacles have 15 Hit Points.

 #### Mess Kit
 This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.